zmira/abremir.figgle.command-line/README.md

   abremir.Figgle.CommandLine [options]

 Options:
-  -t, --text <text>  Specify the text to be rendered. [default: Hello, world!]
+  -t, --text <text>            Specify the text to be rendered [default: Hello, world!]
-  -f, --font <font>  Specify which font(s) will be used to render the text.
-  -l, --list         Display list of all Figgle fonts --version          Show version information
-  -?, -h, --help     Show help and usage information
+  -f, --font <font>            Specify which embedded font(s) will be used to render the text -l, --list                   Display list of all Figgle fonts -p, --file-path <file-path>  Specify a font file to render the text -?, -h, --help               Show help and usage information --version                    Show version information
 ```

 ## Dependencies &amp; Acknowledgments